 A person charged with homicide faces quite a significant amount of time in custody, and in the case of murder; the possibility of never being released.
 In the extreme case of capital murder, the accused faces being sentenced to death.
-If you have been charged with homicide, capital murder, murder or manslaughter in Texas, it is of the utmost importance that you hire an expert criminal defense attorney team like we have assembled at The Dyer Law Firm Attorneys at Law.
+If you have been charged with homicide, capital murder, murder or manslaughter in Texas, it is of the utmost importance that you hire an expert criminal defense attorney team like we have assembled at Dyer & Libby Attorneys at Law.
 We have the knowledge, experience and resources to provide the best defense possible.
-While there are several types of homicide that range from manslaughter to capital murder, in some cases, with the assistance of a very skilled defense attorney team like The Dyer Law Firm with the necessary education and resources at our disposal; a murder case could be reduced to a lesser charge of manslaughter, or even dismissed altogether due to our skillful legal defenses.
+While there are several types of homicide that range from manslaughter to capital murder, in some cases, with the assistance of a very skilled defense attorney team like Dyer & Libby with the necessary education and resources at our disposal; a murder case could be reduced to a lesser charge of manslaughter, or even dismissed altogether due to our skillful legal defenses.

 Criminal Homicide Charges Defined

 Criminal Homicide is the killing of one human being by another; either intentionally, knowingly, recklessly or with criminal negligence.
 It includes both murder and manslaughter.
 A killing is lawful when it is done with justification, in self-defense or defense of another person where there is an imminent threat of being killed.
 Capital murder, murder, manslaughter and criminally negligent homicide are all considered criminal homicide.

 Capital Murder is the equivalent to first degree murder in other states.
 A defendant convicted for capital murder can receive a sentence of capital punishment.
 To convict a defendant, prosecutors must be able to prove beyond a reasonable doubt that the defendant:

 – Knowingly and intentionally caused the death of another human being